git-decadent/scrollbarJS/README.md

  </pre>
 </div>

+<p>Parental element the content of which you need to scroll must have 'position: "relative" or "absolute"'.<p>

 <p>Now default styles are in use in scrollbar.
-Adding any scrollbar configuration options such as width, color etc. is in progress.</p>
+Adding any scrollbar configuration options such as width, background-color etc. is in progress.</p>